 4505 Meats Pork Rinds are certified keto, humanely raised, and avoid using any added hormones or antibiotics.
 There are some awesome flavors like Classic Chili and Salt, Cheese Chicharrones Snack Mix, and Pork Rinds Crumbles.

-The different sizes and textures available allow for some cool snacking ideas — for example, the brand recommends adding their pork rinds to a taco for extra crunch.
+The different sizes and textures available allow for some cool snacking ideas — for example, the brand recommends adding their no-carb chips to a taco for extra crunch.
 Yum!

 Per serving: 80 calories, 6g fat, 0g net carbs, 7g protein